Structure learning of undirected graphical models for count data: Conclusions

-{ The main contribution of this paper is a careful analysis of the numerical and statistical efficiency of PC-LPGM, a simple method for structure learning of undirected graphical models for count data.
+The main contribution of this paper is a careful analysis of the numerical and statistical efficiency of PC-LPGM, a simple method for structure learning of undirected graphical models for count data.
 A key strategy of our approach is controlling the number of variables in the conditional sets, as done in the PC algorithm.
 In this way, we control problems of estimation when the number of random variables $p$ is large possibly goes to infinity.

-Our main theoretical result on truncated Poisson counts provides sufficient conditions on the set $(n, p, m,R)$ and on the model parameters for the method to succeed in consistently estimating the neighbours of every node in the graph.
+Our main theoretical result on truncated Poisson counts provides sufficient conditions on the set $(n, p, d,R)$ and on the model parameters for the method to succeed in consistently estimating the neighbours of every node in the graph.
 Precisely, Theorem \ref{mainresult} not only specifies sufficient conditions but it also provides the probability with which the method recovers the true edge set.
 Indeed, Equation \eqref{totalerror} shows that

-Hence, the right hand sight of the Equation will tend to 0 if $p^{m+2} \exp\{-cn\}\rightarrow 0$, {equivalent to} $n>O_p(m\log p)$.
-Moreover, Proposition \ref{md1}, and Lemma \ref{Fisher} require Thus, the sufficient condition becomes to guarantee the convergences.
-Appendix \ref{suppB} shows that $\kappa_1\le O_p(R^2)$.
-Hence, to have consistency of PC-LPGM with exponentially decaying error, it is sufficient to have $n>O_p\left(R^8p^2\log p\right)$ .
+Hence, the right-hand side of the above given equation tends to 0 if $n>O_p(d^3\log p)$.
+Moreover, Proposition \ref{md1}, and Lemma \ref{Fisher} require { Thus, the sufficient condition for convergence becomes Appendix \ref{suppB} shows that $\kappa_1\le O_p(R^2)$.
+Hence, the sufficient condition for consistency of PC-LPGM with exponentially decaying error is }